 “Ah,” says Rudi, “a fine idea.
 But you have nicer neighbors than these children.
 For no one will give them anything—not the milkman, not the baker, certainly not the ice cream man.
 They are sad.
 They are hopeless.”

-Rudi nudges Pint’a and Greta.
+Rudi nudges Piňťa and Greta.

 “C’mon,” he says.
 “Look sad.”

 Greta, who has thus far been standing to the side fidgeting with her skirt suddenly catches on.
 She pushes her bottom lip out and makes her eyes go all big and tearful.
-Pint’a puts his whole body into it, drooping his shoulders, hanging his head, and letting out the most pitiful sigh.
+Piňťa puts his whole body into it, drooping his shoulders, hanging his head, and letting out the most pitiful sigh.

 Again, we all laugh.